H1ggsK/PaperDupe/README.md

 Start by running `/dupehelp`, and then following the instructions run `/dupe`.
 If it fails, it may be patched.
 DM me `@h1ggsk` on Discord if you have a problem, and I will get back to you as soon as possible.

 # Origin
-The original author is unknown, but I created this as a fork of Benefit by `@leftydupes`.
+The original dupe was found by Thorium, but I created this as a fork of Benefit by `@leftydupes`.

 # FAQ
 - Is it a virus?